How to find great cheap domains

 Easy to remember and spell

-Of course, most businesses can only cater to some audiences.
-Still, your name should be simple to remember, spell and type for the average Joe.
+Most businesses only cater to some audiences.
+Your name should be simple to remember, spell, and type for the average person.
 One way to achieve this is to keep it short and sweet - no more than four words or 15 characters.
+It is easier for visitors to make typos with lengthier domains, leading to lower conversion and traffic loss.

-Uniqueness and brandability
+Uniqueness and brand-ability

 Jeff Bezos called his company 'Amazon' due to the massive collection of books he sold.
-But still, we can interpret the term to mean a range of other products.
-This domain has allowed the brand to expand into an unlimited number of industries.
+We can interpret the term to mean a range of other products.
+This domain allowed the brand to expand into an unlimited number of industries.
+Always think of the long-term potential and pick a name that's adaptable to changes down the road.

 • .net